rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-ozcli.md

 Look at `contracts/Cars.sol`.

-We have an smart contract implementation that involves manipulating several car objects.
+We have a smart contract implementation that involves manipulating several car objects.

 ```solidity